 Fifty years this month marks the 50th anniversary of the launch of the most daring and most technologically advanced space adventures at the time.

-July 20, 1969 at 7:56 p.m. on the West Coast, Armstrong readied himself to plant the first human foot on the moon as more than half a billion people watched on television.
+July 20, 1969 at 7:56 p.m.
+Pacific Standard Time, Armstrong readied himself to plant the first human foot on the moon as more than half a billion people watched on television.
 He stepped down the ladder, proclaiming: “That’s one small step for a man, one giant leap for mankind.”
 Armstrong and Aldrin spent 2 ½ hours on the moon.

 While a world watched, missing it all was Collins who didn’t hear it as his command module floated in space.
 “That’s all right, I don’t mind a bit,” he said, after listening to NASA telling him he was probably the only person around who did not have TV coverage of the scene when the astronauts were placing a flag on the surface of another world.